 The duty to preserve electronic evidence arises from a variety of sources including procedural rules, regulations and case law.
 It is important to consult all sources in order to avoid negative consequences which may be severe.

-Those organizations that are subject to regulation by various governmental agencies charged with oversight of specific industries often have more onerous preservation obligations, due to the nature of their industry.
-For example, those companies who have chosen to avail themselves of being licensed brokers of the sale and exchange of securities must comply with record retention requirements of SEC 17a-3 and SEC 17a-4 (requiring all communications with clients to be maintained for periods of 3 and 6 years).
-This differs a bit from our frayed wire analogy, as this is a proactive framework prescribed by a regulation and not related specifically to certain transactions and occurrences.
-For more discussion of proactive document retention, see the Records Management Node.
+Organizations that are subject to regulation by various governmental agencies often have more onerous preservation obligations, due to the nature of their industry.
+For example, companies that participate in the sale and exchange of securities must comply with record retention requirements of Securities and Exchange Commission Rules 17a-3 and 17a-4 (requiring all communications with clients to be maintained for periods of 3 and 6 years).
+This differs a bit from some requirements, as this is a proactive framework prescribed by regulation and not related to specific transactions or litigation.

 Rules of Civil Procedure

 A jurisdiction's rules of civil procedure, as well as the Federal Rules of Civil Procedure (FRCP), are more directly instructive with regard to evidence production in litigation.
 FRCP 26(a) and (b) set forth the guidelines for producing, both spontaneously and upon request, relevant and material evidence.
 Of course, implicit in the reasoning behind these rules is the idea that in order to produce a piece of evidence, one must first have preserved it.

 The Sedona Principles

 Another persuasive authority that provides some guidance on this issue is The Sedona Principles.
 Created by the Sedona Conference Working Group Series in 2002, the Sedona Principles provide best practices and recommendations for dealing with electronically stored information.
 They periodically release new editions of the guide to keep up with changing expectations in e-discovery and changes to the Federal Rules of Civil Procedure.